Mortgage lending criteria

-- Where any part of the mortgage is on interest only, a minimum gross income of £50,000 for single applications, or a combined minimum gross income of £70,000 for joint applicants, is required.
+- Where any part of the mortgage is on interest only, and the combined gross income is less than £100,000, the maximum income multiple is 4.45 times income.
 Income may be a combination of primary and secondary incomes and proof of income must be evidenced.

 - Where any part of the mortgage is on an interest only basis the maximum LTV for the overall lending is 75%.
 Any lending over 50% up to 75% LTV must be on a capital and interest basis.

-- Where any loan part is on an interest only basis the mortgage term cannot exceed the applicants 65th birthday.
+- Where any loan part is on an interest only basis the mortgage term cannot exceed the applicant's 70th birthday.